retrodump/VidMeAPI/readme.md

 # VidMe API

 This is an entry-level extracted API for VidMe.
-Right now it can just upload videos but I plan on adding more in the future.

 GitHub IO Page: https://kingfredrickvi.github.io/VidMeAPI/